deltafi/deltafi/deltafi-docs/public/docs/actions/egress.md

 The `egress()` method must return one of: `EgressResult`, `ErrorResult`, or `FilterResult`.

-The `EgressResult` requires a destination where the file was egressed and a number of bytes sent.
-These two fields are used to automatically generate egress metrics.
+Returning an `EgressResult` indicates a successful egress.
+It requires a destination where the file was sent and the number of bytes sent.
+These fields are used to automatically generate egress metrics.

 ### Example